 Section 3.
 Vacancies.
 Any Director may resign at any time by giving written notice to the president or to the secretary of the corporation.
 Such resignation shall take effect at the time specified therein; and unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.
 Any vacancy occurring in the board of directors may be filled by the affirmative vote of a majority of the remaining directors though less than a quorum.
 A director elected to fill a vacancy shall be elected for the unexpired term of this predecessor in office.
-Any directorship to be filled by reason of an increase in the number of directors shall be filled by an election at an annual meeting or at a special meeting of members called for that purpose.
+Any directorship to be filled by an election at an annual meeting or at a special meeting of members called for that purpose.

 Section 4.
 Regular Meetings.
 A regular meeting of the board of directors shall be held without other notice than this bylaw, immediately after and at the same place as the annual meeting of members.
-The board of directors may provide, by resolution, the time and place, either within or outside Colorado, for the holding of additional regular meetings without other notice than such resolution.
+The board of directors may provide, by resolution, the time and place, either within our outside Colorado, for the holding of additional regular meetings without other notice than such resolution.